jpes707/itunes-dl/README.md

 3. Ensure the python `site-packages` folder is on PATH so the `youtube-dl` module can be called from the Command Prompt.

 4. Add the repository folder to PATH.

+5. If lyrics are desired, create a file in the directory called `genius-key.txt` and place a free Genius API key from `https://docs.genius.com/` in that file.
+If lyrics are not desired, modify the `itunes_dl.py` file and change the `download_lyrics` variable on line 20 to `False`.

 ## Usage